0xmsulc/element-fi-challenge/README.md

 # Element Takehome Solidity Test

 This trial project is designed to test basic and intermediate solidity knowledge.
 In this folder we have pre-initialized a development and testing environment called [hardhat](https://hardhat.org/) and created an example test.
-Please fork this repo, download a local copy, and develop a set of solutions to the problems.
-Please do not make your forked repo or solutions public.
-We look forward to learning more about your skills!

 ## Tasks